undg/zsh-nvm-lazy-load/README.md

+Here's your revised text in Markdown format:

-Plugin that will lazy load [nvm](https://github.com/nvm-sh/nvm).
+This is a plugin that will lazy load [nvm](https://github.com/nvm-sh/nvm).

-Running `nvm.sh` in your `.zshrc` is destroying startup time.
-This plugin will mitigate that.
+Running `nvm.sh` in your `.zshrc` can significantly slow down startup time.
+This plugin is designed to mitigate that issue.

-Commands `nvm`, `node`, `yarn` and `npm` will load `nvm.sh` on their first invocation, posing no start up time penalty for the shells that aren't going to use them at all.
+The commands `nvm`, `node`, `yarn`, `pnpm`, and `npm` will load `nvm.sh` upon their first invocation, thereby avoiding any startup time penalty for shells that aren't going to use them at all.

-There is only single time penalty for shell.
-Every next time you will run any of commands above, `nvm` will be already initialized.
+There is only a single time penalty for the shell.
+After the first time you run any of the commands above, `nvm` will already be initialized, so there will be no additional delay.